Significant Expansion Guidance

 B. Plan to significantly increase enrollment.

-The definition of significant growth is growth of more than one standard deviation above the average community school percentage growth identified for the prior school year.
+The definition of significant growth is growth of more than the average community school percentage growth identified for the prior school year.
 The calculation of significant growth includes only community schools that experienced growth in the most recent school year for which there are final enrollment data.
 The Department uses final enrollment FTE to determine significant growth.

 The Department will have two reporting windows for significant expansion review.